History of Scotland: Naval role

 Scotland's Scapa Flow was the main base for the Royal Navy in the 20th century.
 As the Cold War intensified in 1961, the United States deployed Polaris ballistic missiles, and submarines, in the Firth of Clyde's Holy Loch.
 Public protests from CND campaigners proved futile.
 The Royal Navy successfully convinced the government to allow the base because it wanted its own Polaris submarines, and it obtained them in 1963.
 The RN's nuclear submarine base opened with four Resolution-class Polaris submarines at the expanded Faslane Naval Base on the Gare Loch.
 The first patrol of a Trident-armed submarine occurred in 1994, although the US base was closed at the end of the Cold War.

+During the outbreak of the Cold War, Scotland's secret bunker at Anstruther were largely kept a closed and guarded secret.
+Initially used by the Royal Air Force (RAF) after World War II as one of a number of radar stations, it became a secret bunker to be used in the event of a nuclear attack.
+The bunker was 40 metres in depth and was constructed using a shell encased in three-metre solid concrete in order to deflect a nuclear attack.
+The facility remained in use until 1992, and was later redeveloped into a museum in 1994.
+The nuclear facility at Dounreay in the Highland area of Scotland was one of the 52 known nuclear targets of the Soviet Union until at least 1990.

 Postwar

 Overview

-After World War II, Scotland's economic situation became progressively worse due to overseas competition, inefficient industry, and industrial disputes.
-This only began to change in the 1970s, partly due to the discovery and development of North Sea oil and gas and partly as Scotland moved towards a more service-based economy.
+Following World War II, Scotland's economic situation became progressively worse due to overseas competition, inefficient industry, and industrial disputes.
+This only began to change in the 1970s, partly due to the discovery and development of North Sea oil and gas and partly as Scotland moved towards a more service-based economy, with the services sector contributing 75% to the overall Scottish economy in 2020.

 This period saw the emergence of the Scottish National Party and movements for both Scottish independence and more popularly devolution.
 A referendum on devolution in 1979 was unsuccessful as it did not achieve the support of 40 per cent of the electorate.
 However, in 1997 Scottish voters voted in favour of establishing a Scottish Parliament which was established in 1998 and thus Scottish devolution was reformed.
 In 2014, the independence referendum saw vote against independence by 55% to 45% choosing to remain in the United Kingdom.